 Cold light tones are often used in office environments to help people stay focused.
-Their agitating effect also strains our eyes more.
+Their agitating effect also strains our eyes.
 The same is true for light coming from smartphones and PC monitors.
 That’s why it’s not recommended to work on these devices shortly before going to bed.
 The stimulating effect of cold light can make it harder for you to fall asleep.

 For gaming scenarios, using warm light is preferable.
 It appears more natural to our eyes and adds a comforting touch to the atmosphere of the game.
-When buying lighting products, always pay attention to the color temperature, which is shown on the packaging.
-Try buying lights with 2400 or 2700K color temperature.
+When buying lights, always pay attention to the color temperature, which is shown on the packaging.
+Try buying lights with a 2400 or 2700K color temperature.
 Here is an image from Wikipedia showing the different color temperature values and what the corresponding light looks like.
 For more details, see this Wikipedia article.

-For which settings does ambient lighting matter?
+which settings FOR ambient lighting matter?

 Ambient lighting effects mainly work for fantasy and horror settings.
-In these games, there are scenes like exploring dark caves, doing research in cities without electrical light or keeping watch at the group’s resting place in a dark forest.
+In these games, there are scenes like exploring dark caves, doing research in cities without electrical light, or keeping watch at the group’s camp in a dark forest.
 Turning down the light also works for heist scenarios, in which the player characters carry out criminal activities during the night (e.g. Cyberpunk games, Blades in the Dark, etc.).
 Whenever the players need to explore dark, abandoned places, dimming the light is great for getting them in the right mood.